 What actually happens in most of the above-described systems is that diverse levels of mathematics are legitimized in the early stages of students' mathematics education.
 However, at a certain point in time (which may be different in different systems) certain specific mathematical knowledge is required in order for the student to be accepted into a prestigious learning trajectory, for instance allowing the student to study in a mathematics class leading to an 'accepted' high-school diploma.
 This filtering process occurs more than once during the students' learning career.
-The students who have learned in the lower tracks in the tracking system or in alternative 'tracks' in the heterogeneous system find themselves unprepared for these critical moments.
+The students who have learned in the lower tracks in the tracking system or in alternative 'tracks' in the heterogeneous system find themselves unprepared for this critical moment.
+The system did not check, repeatedly and continuously, whether the educational system was equipping the students with tools to ready them for these crossroads.